 Master of Science in Nursing: Admissions

-For the MS Generalist program, our application deadlines are July 1 for a fall start, October 15 for a spring start, and March 15 for a summer start.
+For the Master of Science (MS) in Nursing, our application deadlines are July 1 for a fall start, October 15 for a spring start, and March 15 for a summer start.
 Applications are completed online through the Graduate College and your application is then sent to the School of Nursing.
 You may access the application and other important information regarding admission, tuition, and fees through the Graduate College at www.nau.edu/gradcol.
 There is also a $40.00 per credit hour program fee.

 All admission requirements can be found at http://nau.edu/CHHS/Nursing/Degrees-Programs/Graduate-Studies/Admissions/